-Dr. Sofía Tannenhaus is an Improvement Coach with High Tech High’s Center for Research on Equity & Innovation and a High Tech High Graduate School of Education Faculty Member.
+Dr. Sofía Tannenhaus is an Improvement Coach with the CARPE College Access Network at High Tech High’s Center for Research on Equity & Innovation.
 Motivated by her background, nearly all of Dr. Tannenhaus’ research has sought to improve educational outcomes for low-income Latino students.
 She has immersed herself in work with various organizations and institutions to provide better opportunities for students who grew up similar to her.

-Dr. Tannenhaus holds a clear single subject teaching credential in Spanish.
-She earned her Ph.D. and M.A. in Education from UC Berkeley and her B.A. in Sociology from UC San Diego.
+Dr. Tannenhaus holds a preliminary administrative credential and a clear single subject teaching credential in Spanish.
+She earned her Ph.D. and M.A. in Education from UC Berkeley and her B.A. in Sociology from UCSD.